 In part, that’s why rewards exist, to encourage spending through a channel that generates fees and interest revenue for these companies.
 So, finding a card that fits you and your life will not only help you meet your financial goals, it can also help prevent you from overspending.

-So below is a representation to demonstrate the different sort of card you might need for different lifestyles, taking financial needs and habits into account.
+So below is a representation to demonstrate the different sorts of cards you might need for different lifestyles, taking financial needs and habits into account.

 So, if you’re a newbie and have no credit history, you’re probably pretty young.
 Meaning, you probably don’t have much money, nor do you know exactly what you’ll do with a card that gives you access to so much spending power.